Renal cell carcinoma: Surgery

 In cases where the tumor has spread into the renal vein, inferior vena cava, and possibly the right atrium, this portion of the tumor can be surgically removed, as well.
 When the tumor involved the inferior vena cava, it is important to classify which parts of the vena cava are involved and to plan accordingly, as sometimes complete resection will involve an incision into the chest with increased morbidity.
-For this reason, Dr. Gaetano Ciancio adapted liver mobilization techniques from liver transplant to address retrohepatic or even suprahepatic inferior vena caval thrombus associated with renal tumors.
+For this reason, Gaetano Ciancio adapted liver mobilization techniques from liver transplant to address retrohepatic or even suprahepatic inferior vena caval thrombus associated with renal tumors.
 With this technique, the whole abdominal inferior vena cava is able to be mobilized.
 This facilitates milking of the tumor down below the major hepatic veins by the surgeon's fingers, bypassing the need for a thoracoabdominal incision or cardiopulmonary bypass.
 In cases of known metastases, surgical resection of the kidney ("cytoreductive nephrectomy") may improve survival, as well as resection of a solitary metastatic lesion.
 Kidneys are sometimes embolized prior to surgery to minimize blood loss.

 Surgery is increasingly performed via laparoscopic techniques.
 Commonly referred to as key hole surgery, this surgery does not have the large incisions seen in a classically performed radical or partial nephrectomy, but still successfully removes either all or part of the kidney.
 Laparoscopic surgery is associated with shorter stays in the hospital and quicker recovery time but there are still risks associated with the surgical procedure.
 These have the advantage of being less of a burden for the patient and the disease-free survival is comparable to that of open surgery.
 For small exophytic lesions that do not extensively involve the major vessels or urinary collecting system, a partial nephrectomy (also referred to as "nephron sparing surgery") can be performed.
 This may involve temporarily stopping blood flow to the kidney while the mass is removed as well as renal cooling with an ice slush.
 Mannitol can also be administered to help limit damage to the kidney.
 This is usually done through an open incision although smaller lesions can be done laparoscopically with or without robotic assistance.

 Laparoscopic cryotherapy can also be done on smaller lesions.
 Typically a biopsy is taken at the time of treatment.
 Intraoperative ultrasound may be used to help guide placement of the freezing probes.
 Two freeze/thaw cycles are then performed to kill the tumor cells.
 As the tumor is not removed, followup is more complicated (see below) and overall disease-free rates are not as good as those obtained with surgical removal.

 Surgery for metastatic disease: If metastatic disease is present surgical treatment may still a viable option.
 Radical and partial nephrectomy can still occur, and in some cases, if the metastasis is small this can also be surgically removed.
 This depends on what stage of growth and how far the disease has spread.